-Fair value of financial assets and liabilities The following table shows the carrying amounts and fair values of financial assets and liabilities.
-The fair value of financial assets measured at The following table shows the carrying amount of fair value information for financial assets and financial liabilities not measured at fair value as fair value is shown below.
+Fair value of financial assets and liabilities

+The following table shows the carrying amounts and fair values of financial assets and liabilities.
+The fair value of financial assets measured at fair value is shown below.
 It does not include fair value information for financial assets and financial liabilities not measured at fair value as the carrying amount is a reasonable approximation of fair value.

-Carrying amount Carrying amount
+Carrying amount